LERCAutomation/DataSearches-UserGuide/introduction/introduction.rst

 Carrying out data searches (i.e. establishing which protected areas or species are present within a set radius of a proposed development) is a routine task for Local Environmental Record Centres (LERCs).
 The process is a repetitive one, with the same kind of search being carried out each time a search request is received.
 The requirements for the search are defined by legislation, and the outputs generated for the searches are generally in the same format.
 Therefore, this is a process that is ideally suited to being automated.

-The Data Searches Tool was originally developed for Greenspace Information for Greater London (GiGL) and implemented in MapInfo.
+The Data Searches tool was originally developed for Greenspace Information for Greater London (GiGL) and implemented in MapInfo.
 Currently the tool is used by a variety of LERCs and is available as a MapInfo tool as well as an ArcGIS add-in.

 .. raw:: latex